katiee374/pset-1/README.md

  * Understand Javadoc and how it should be formatted for this course.

 ## Part 2: Writing Code
-In this section, you will write your own methods and basic Java program to perform a simple task.
+In this section, you will write your own methods and first Java program to model a well-known game.
 This requires effective command of Java constructs, including some APIs we introduced in class.
 You will continue to build your skills with arrays, loops, conditionals, and more Java constructs throughout the semester.
 Complete the file RPS.java.

 Goals:
  * Understand how to compile and run a simple Java program to interact with user input.
  * Gain experience with BlueJ, output, and interacting with Java programs.
  * Write effective Javadoc to ensure outside users can easily comprehend the purpose of code.

 ## Part 3: Introduction to Adventure Games
 Throughout the PSETs and assignments in this course, you will slowly develop